heathermiller/scala-dataflow/docs/flow-pool-pseudo.md

 	  if (nb is null) {
 	    nb = createBlock(b.blockindex + 1)
 	    if (CAS(b.next, null, nb)) CAS(current, b, nb)
-	  } else {
+        // In the real code we take a shortcut here (read, and try to CAS) } else {
 	    CAS(current, b, nb)
 	  }